 10. Find Your Calligraphy Style

-It is true that acquiring abilities and producing consistent results, calligraphy practice calls for persistence and time.
-Fortunately, there are plenty of online and offline resources that you can use to get started with calligraphy and advance your skills in no time you bet.
+It is true that acquiring abilities and producing consistent results in calligraphy practice calls for persistence and time.
+Fortunately, there are plenty of online and offline resources that you can use to get started with calligraphy and advance your skills in no time, you bet.

-Therefore, discovering your signature calligraphy is crucial because it allows you to shine like a star on a starry night and help those to find their way in life.
+Therefore, discovering your signature calligraphy is crucial because it allows you to shine like a star on a starry night and help those who need it find their way in life.
 That’s why it is meaningful for everyone who succeeds in doing so.

 See, I told you!
 Calligraphy is a habit that makes it more precious than any material obsession because it builds the temper and character that later turns into a successful being.
 As a result, everything depends on you, including your willpower, mental state, inner world, and thoughts.